holokit/holokit-unity-sdk/CONTRIBUTING.md

 ## How HoloKit Unity SDK Works

-The HoloKit Unity SDK primarily focuses on two functionalities: stereoscopic rendering and hand tracking.
+The HoloKit Unity SDK primarily focuses on two functionalities: stereoscopic rendering and hand pose detection.
 This section delves into the intricacies of these systems.

 ### Stereoscopic Rendering